 I decided, then, that I was going to replace vim-airline with my own custom statusline.

-that it would be automatically loaded by Pathogen as if it was a regular plugin.
+.vim/bundle/ directory so that it would be automatically loaded by Pathogen as if it was a regular plugin.

 Something that I missed from vim-airline was that top line which displayed a list of open buffers and highlighted the currently active buffer.
 I thought about doing it myself but the implementation looked a little too complicated for my mediocre vimscript skills.
 Instead, I replaced that specific functionality with another really lightweight plugin called vim-buftabline.

 Once I was finished tinkering, I tested my new custom statusline (with the vim-buftabline plugin too) using the same method which I used to test my previous configuration and found that the average startup time had dropped to a mere 66.85ms (with a standard deviation of 1.79ms)!
 That’s a roughly 2 times improvement in speed; it felt instantaneous again!
 Here, have a look at the video below:

 I’ve put my statusline in its own git repository which you can find on sourcehut or on my self-hosted git server.
 I’ve decided to call it vim-fastline.
 I don’t plan to do anything even remotely comparable to vim-airline with it but I want to make it available in case others want to hack on it.

 Not only was it fun and educational to program my own statusline, it had significant performance benefits, and it now sort of feels like my vim configuration is much more personal and not just a collection of plugins.
 It feels like it’s _“my configuration_” if that makes sense.
 I encourage you to give it a try even if you’re happy with your current configuration.